actsasrob/aws-system-administration-resources/README.md

 Alternative approach to populate external database connection properties to mezzanine project local_settings.py file using puppet "file_line" resource.

+The 'ALLOWED_HOSTS' property will now be set in local_settings.py instead of settings.py.

 **NOTE:** There is no example 5-14a counterpart in the book.

 ### example5-15a